ClearExplanationsAI/CLEAR/README.md

 ### Prerequisites

 CLEAR is written in Python 3.7 and Tensorflow 1.13.
-It runs on Windows 10.
-CLEAR requires the following Python libraries to be installed: tkinter, numpy, pandas, sympy, datetime, matplotlib.pyplot, scipy.signal, csv, json, jinja2 and math.
+It runs on Windows 10.The environmemt.yml file specifies CLEAR's dependencies .

 ### Installation

 Download a copy of the CLEAR repository into a new directory on your PC.
-The file CLIME_settings.py contains the parameter variabler for CLEAR.
-Open CLIME_settings and change the value of parameter *CLEAR_path* to the name of the directory you have created for CLEAR e.g. CLEAR_path='D:/CLEAR/'
+The file CLEAR_settings.py contains the parameter variables for CLEAR.
+Open CLEAR_settings and change the value of parameter *CLEAR_path* to the name of the directory you have created for CLEAR e.g. CLEAR_path='D:/CLEAR/'

 ### Running CLEAR

-First, CLEAR's parameters for the experiment should be set.
-These are all in CLIME_settings.py.
+CLEAR's parameters for the experiment should first be set.
+These are all in CLEAR_settings.py.
 The admissible values for each parameter are shown in the comment to the right of the parameter eg for *case_study* the admissible values are 'Census','PIMA Indians Diabetes','Credit Card','BreastC'.
 The pdf file 'Input parameters for CLEAR' documents the input parameters.

 CLEAR is then run by running CLEAR.py